SteeltoeOSS/steeltoe-site/source/docs/steeltoe-connectors.html.markdown

 cf cups mySqlServerService -p '{"pw": "|password|","uid": "|user id|","uri": "jdbc:sqlserver://|host|:|port|;databaseName=|database name|"}'
 ```

+Version 2.1.1+ of this connector works with the [Azure Open Service Broker for PCF](https://docs.pivotal.io/partners/azure-open-service-broker-pcf/index.html).
+Be sure to set `sqlServer:client:urlEncodedCredentials` to `true` as this broker may provide credentials that have been URL Encoded.

 ### 3.1.3 Publish and Push Sample

 See [Publish Sample](#publish-sample) and the sections that follow for instructions on how to publish and push this sample to either Linux or Windows.